containers/podman/docs/podman-build.1.md

 **--volume**, **-v**[=*[HOST-DIR:CONTAINER-DIR[:OPTIONS]]*]

    Create a bind mount.
-If you specify, ` -v /HOST-DIR:/CONTAINER-DIR`, podman bind mounts `/HOST-DIR` in the host to `/CONTAINER-DIR` in the podman container.
+If you specify, ` -v /HOST-DIR:/CONTAINER-DIR`, Podman bind mounts `/HOST-DIR` in the host to `/CONTAINER-DIR` in the Podman container.
 The `OPTIONS` are a comma delimited list and can be:

    * [rw|ro]